rsheeter/rsheeter.github.io/font101/index.md

   --output-file=/tmp/Roboto-Regular-Cyrillic.ttf
 ```

+You can also use pyftsubset to drop hints, remove unwanted layout features, etc.

 The original file is, at time of writing, 168KB.
 The cyrillic subset is 24KB.

-You can also use pyftsubset to drop hints, remove unwanted layout features, etc.
+By default pyftsubset performs a number of optimizations that remove parts of the font unlikely to be needed for web usage.
+If you want to remove characters and keep everything else you have to opt out of this.
+See `--help`.

 ## OpenType Fonts